-Trying to get keen on a badly designed website is like going on a date with someone you thought was cute, only to find out they have bad hygiene habits.
+Trying to get keen on a badly designed website is like going on a date with someone you thought was cute, only to find out they’ve got some pretty nasty habits.
 It’s a complete turn-off and a damn shame!

 No one is perfect but having one too many turn-offs on your website could mean the difference between an ok business and a thriving one.
 Here are six points to seriously consider when building or updating your website to minimise the risk of being dumped.

 So you’ve made the effort to build a website to showcase your business and skills.
 Hell yeah!
 Now, don’t make it hard for your customers to get around once they’ve arrived.

 There is nothing worse than visiting a website that has crappy navigation where you have to choose your own adventure.
 Make it easy for your customers by having not only a clear navigation system throughout the general layout but also throughout the content of each page.
 Point them to the products and/or services you offer and define their next click with a prominent call-to-action.

 In this fast-paced digital age we live in, no one is willing to stick around if you’re making it hard and wasting precious time.
 People want to be shown what to do and where to look next; clarity in the navigation is a must.